 Why is my veterinary clinic still not letting clients inside?

 Some veterinary clinics may continue with curbside care to maintain public health protocols (e.g. two-metre distance between individuals).
 Veterinary clinics come in all shapes and sizes, and it can be difficult to ensure physical distancing in many of them.
-As with any other business, the risk of a positive COVID-19 exposure in a veterinary clinic can result in closure for 14 days, which would prevent veterinarians from providing needed medical care for their patients.
+As with any other business, the risk of a positive COVID-19 exposure in a veterinary clinic can result in closure, which would prevent veterinarians from providing needed medical care for their patients.
 Curbside service is one way that veterinarians are delivering health care for pets while keeping clients and staff safe, to help ensure that clinics stay open.
 To find out what your clinic’s protocols are, visit its social media pages, website or contact your veterinarian directly.

 Why do I have to wait so long to get an appointment with my veterinarian?